Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 As previously mentioned, the main pro is working for yourself and having control of the direction you want your business/practice to go.

-The main con is lack of security which involves a higher amount of risk versus the employee.
+The main con is lack of security, which involves a higher risk than the employee.

 Research shows that 8 out of 10 small businesses don’t make it within the first five years.